-The truth is too many leaders are firing people unnecessarily, getting into endless arguments with their team, and showing up for meetings where no one can admit their mistakes for fear of
+The truth is too many leaders are firing people unnecessarily, getting into endless arguments with their team, and showing up for meetings where no one can admit their mistakes for fear of being humiliated.
+Leaders are leaving those meetings frustrated, and confused and venting to the few leaders they can trust, who are having the same difficulties at work.

-To the outside world, they may look like they have their “ish” together, but most of them are ignoring or avoiding what every leader needs to address and get masterful at: recognizing the strong connection between the way we view and handle conflict in the workforce and the way conflict shows up in our personal lives.
+To the outside world, they may look like they have their “ish” together, but most of them are ignoring or avoiding what every leader needs to address and get masterful at recognizing the strong connection between the way we view and handle conflict in the workforce and the way conflict shows up in our personal lives.

 The belief that business and personal are separate entities and that you can leave your personal self at the door when you enter the business world is creating more conflict.
 Leaders are repressing feelings that arise, avoiding conflicts and missing opportunities to build relationships and have courageous conversations.
 Unable to recognize how the personal affects business, many leaders are helping to create uncomfortable and tense workplaces and teams.